annikadame/skills-github-pages/index.md

 ---
 title: Welcome to Annika's Blog

 This is my blog.
-It's pretty cool thanks for visiting :)
+It's pretty cool thanks for visiting!
 ---